 Speak the language

-Freight Forwarder – A Freight forwarder, freight forwarding company or forwarding agent is an organisation responsible for the shipment or carriage of goods to either a port or individual address.
+Freight Forwarder – A Freight forwarder, freight forwarding company or forwarding agent is an organization responsible for the shipment or carriage of goods to either a port or individual address.

 OTI – Ocean Transportation Intermediary (OTI) is an FMC licensed company engaged to transport goods by sea.

-NVOCC – This stands for Non Vessel Operating Common Carrier (NVOCC) and is basically a freight forwarding company which does not own its own fleet of vehicles or vessel and, instead, enlists the services of a commercial or industrial transport company.
-These are similar to freight forwarding company but tend to have more competitive ocean freight rates and are authorised to issue bills of lading.
+NVOCC – This stands for Non-Vessel Operating Common Carrier (NVOCC) and is basically a freight forwarding company which does not own its own fleet of vehicles or vessels and, instead, enlists the services of a commercial or industrial transport company.
+These are similar to freight forwarding companies but tend to have more competitive ocean freight rates and are authorized to issue bills of lading.

 Note the main difference between a freight forwarder and NVOCC is that a freight forwarding company acts as a broker or agent whereas the NVOCC physically transports the goods.

 IAC – Indirect Air Carrier (IAC).
-The services of an IAC are used by organisations within the USA who do not hold an FAA air carrier operating certificate.
+The services of an IAC are used by organizations within the USA that do not hold an FAA air carrier operating certificate.
 The IAC will use a commercial fleet and must meet the TSA security requirements for handling goods and cargo.

 IATA / CNS – International Air Transport Association (IATA) / Cargo Network Services (CNS).
 This is the airline industry’s main trade association which is responsible for setting guidelines and monitoring laws for the secure transportation of air cargo.